Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Non Uniform Black string

-It would be tempting to relate the evolution, $e^{\Omega t}$, with the evolution of the QGP temperature.
-If $\Omega = -\frac{4}{a}$, it indicates that after infinite time, the perturbation to the metric vanishes.
-This qualitatively agrees with the fact that the temperature gradient in the QGP system should also vanish after sufficiently long time.
-Its also possible that a different function $f(t)$ (say, for example $f(t)$ = $\sum_i c_ie^{\Omega_i t}$) may more correctly determine the QGP evolution.
+It would be tempting to relate the evolution, $e^{\Omega t}$, with the evolution of the temperature of the thermal medium.
+If $\Omega = -\frac{4a}{R^2}$, it indicates that after infinite time, the perturbation to the metric vanishes.
+This qualitatively agrees with the fact that the temperature gradient in a time evolving thermal medium like the QGP system should also vanish after sufficiently long time.
+Its also possible that a different function $f(t)$ (say, for example $f(t)$ = $\sum_i c_ie^{\Omega_i t}$) may more correctly determine the evolution.
 We, however, in this work, do not probe this further.
-Relating the evolution $e^{\Omega t}$, with the evolution of the QGP, however has a drawback that the QGP lifetime is finite, while the metric evolution $e^{\Omega t}$ decays over infinite time.
-We premise that the metric is the dual to the QGP only till QGP lifetime $t_{QGP}$.
-We split the $e^{\Omega t}$ into a time averaged $F_1$ (averaged over $t_{QGP}$), and a time dependent $F_2(t)$ part.
-The first two terms of the metric in \ref{eq:twoterms} then become
+Relating the evolution $e^{\Omega t}$, with the evolution of a thermal medium like the QGP, however has a drawback that the evolution lifetime of QGP is finite, while the metric evolution $e^{\Omega t}$ decays over infinite time.
+We premise that the metric is the dual to the thermal medium only till the QGP lifetime, $t_{QGP}$.

+We now analyze the system over a small time interval $\Delta t = t_2 - t_1$.
+We split the $e^{\Omega t}$ into a time independent $F_1$ (averaged over $\Delta t$), and a time dependent $F_2(t)$ part.
+The first two terms of the metric in Eq.~\ref{eq:twoterms} then become